thatcherfreeman/utility-dctls/README.md

 ### MTF Curve DCTL
 Gives you control over a MTF-like curve.
 Internally makes passes of different frequencies which can be increased or reduced in gain before combining them back together.
 Highly recommend using the default method and feeding this DCTL a log image.

+#### Performance Considerations
+Like all textural DCTLs, this DCTL's performance impact scales with the maximum blur strength required.
+If it's running slowly, your options are then to do any of the following:
+1. Reduce the Blur Scale
+2. Set the lower frequency bands to 1.0, which will inform the DCTL not to sample the excess pixels for those bands.
+3. Node cache the output of this DCTL.

 #### DCTL Parameters
 **Band 16-2:1 Contrast**: Applies a gain to the information captured only by this band.
 Set to 0 to soften the image and raise up to 2 to increase sharpness.
 The bands are relative to the timeline resolution, with a 16:1 blur, 8:1 blur, 4:1 blur, and 2:1 blur.